beccauwu/Project-3/README.md

 Each worksheet in a spreadsheet have the same structure.
 There are some differences between spreadsheets but the structure is roughly the same.
 Columns 1-3 are the debit side with 3 keys and columns 4-6 are the credit side with 3 keys.
 The keys can vary between spreadsheets.
+The exceptions to this format are the worksheets within the database spreadsheet.
+They are there to just hold data, nothing else so their format depends on the data they hold.

 | **Spreadsheet** 	| **Key** 	| **Key** 	| **Key** 	| **Key** 	| **Key** 	| **Key** 	|
 |:---:	|:---:	|:---:	|:---:	|:---:	|:---:	|:---:	|